Standard Guidance

 The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR) require Responsible Persons to report specified workplace incidents to HSE (or local authority).
 Reportable categories: deaths, specified injuries, over-7-day incapacitation, occupational diseases, dangerous occurrences + gas incidents.
 Reporting via online portal within prescribed timeframes (typically 10 or 15 days from incident, or shorter for deaths + specified injuries).
 Records must be kept for 3 years.
 Underpins HSE intervention + statistics; failure to report is itself an offence.
-Quick Policy maps UK_RIDDOR_2013 into the policy families, controls, and evidence your team needs — and keeps it current between audits.
+Quick Policy maps UK RIDDOR 2013 — Reporting of Injuries, Diseases and Dangerous Occurrences into the policy families, controls, and evidence your team needs - and keeps it current between audits.

 UK